 - Plays vinyl at 33 RPM and 45 RPM

-- Ability to record vinyl, cassette, CD, radio, aux source to CD or external drive
+- Works as recorder: cassette, vinyl, CD, radio, aux source to CD or external drive

 - Great sound quality from the internal speakers